-Although the concept behind optimal risk allocation is clear, the practice of how agencies allocate risks is more of an art than a science.
-In a typical scenario, the public sector will be expected to take on regulatory risks.
-Site risks-for example, utilities, ground conditions, or hazardous materials-may be transferred or shared.
+While the concept behind optimal risk allocation is clear, the practice of how agencies allocate risks is more of an art than a science.
+Typically, the public sector will be expected to take on regulatory risks.
+Site risks, e.g., utilities, ground conditions or hazmat, may be transferred or shared.
 The private sector will be expected to take on risks arising from the building, operation, finance, and management of the project.
 The concessionaire may choose to transfer risks to other private parties by selling equity stakes, holding subcontractors responsible for performance, and/or insuring against certain risks.